You want to write your emails so that they’re focused on the recipient, not focused on yourself.

 What could our above example email look like with this rewrite in mind?

-Instead of talking about yourself, you’re talking about the recipient, the recipient’s pains, and how you can solve those pains for the recipient.
+Instead of talking about yourself, talk about the recipient, the recipient’s pains, and the outcomes the recipient is looking for.

-So, how do you write a cold email that someone is excited to receive?
-I say it comes down to three things:
+How do you write an email that someone is excited to receive?
+It comes down to three things:

 - Research – How do you understand the pains people are experiencing?
 How do you write emails that address those pains in a ‘you’ focused way?
 By understanding your target market.
-And you do that through research, through surveys, through talking with them, and countless other strategies…
+You do that through research and by talking with prospects in your target market.

 And when you do that?
 People are excited to get emails from you.